Skip to main content

 🧠 Key Concepts

-• AI confirms events; it should not replace sensible motion settings
+• AI confirms events — it does not replace motion tuning

 Motion Before AI

-• Reduce obvious false triggers from scene noise
+• Reduce false triggers caused by scene noise

 Image Source

-• Poor framing, weak detail, or excessive compression reduces AI value
+• Poor framing, compression, or lighting reduces effectiveness

-• Confirm whether main stream or sub-stream gives the better practical result for your use case
+• Evaluate whether main stream or sub-stream produces better results

 Confidence Thresholds